BlueDevelopersInc/DiscordSRVUtils/README.md

 # Contributing

 To contribute you can fork this repo and make changes on the `develop` branch.
-And you can Pull Request to the `develop` branch.
+And you can pull request to the `develop` branch.
 Pull requests on `master` will be denied and closed.

 # License